How to Get a Pest Control Technician License in Virginia

 - Start with a reputable company: Working for an established pest control company gives you supervised experience, training, and exposure to different pest types.
 Most successful independent operators worked 2-3 years with a company first.

-- Budget approximately $1,800 for your Virginia license: This includes $50 in application fees, $0 for the exam, and education costs.
+- Budget approximately $1,800 for your Virginia license: This includes $50 in application fees, no exam fee, and education costs.
 Once licensed, plan for $50 in renewal fees every 2 years.

 Frequently Asked Questions